tpoikela/create-python-project/README.md

 create-python-project
 =======================

-A script to create an initial project setup.
+A script to create an initial Python project setup.
 Created out of frustration, when googling how to import the modules under test to unittest files for the umpth time.

+Features:
+Creates README.md, src and test folders, Makefile, .gitignore, LICENSE, VERSION and setup.py.

 ## Installation